Docs

 • results per search: 5

-• runtime search token budget is clamped to max_context_tokens // 4
+• runtime search token budget is clamped to one quarter of the active model context window

 brave requires SEARCH_API_KEY in the environment.